Is this a degree in Innovation?

 The short answer is yes, we expect these students to be more sought after than existing BS students.
 This was explicitly addressed in our survey of companies.
 The Business degrees are all AACSB accredited (the leading accreditation in business colleges) and the BI in EE and BI in CS are ABET accredited.
 Many of our graduates have said the company hired explicitly because they were BI students.

 Who will pay for the time abroad if I choose the Globalization Core?

-Covering the costs for any time abroad for the globalization core is the responsibility of the student.
+Globalization does not require expensive travel.
+If students do choose to go abroad, covering the costs for any time abroad for the globalization core is the responsibility of the student.
 UCCS will be working to organize particular international partners to simplify the process.
 Students will document their time abroad via a section in their innovation portfolio (including documenting travel costs).

 Do BI students qualify for financial aid?
 Are there any special scholarships?

 BI students are regular students at UCCS, so they qualify for all the standard benefits including financial aid.
 At the current time, there are no special scholarships just for BI students.